Katie85/www.thecomfortcupboard.com.au/_posts/2020-04-06-food-safari-fiji.md

 &nbsp;

 It's best to let go of usual "food rules".
-It's too hard to do gluten free, dairy free and refined sugar free the whole time when travelling, AND, it makes it fun free when you can't try all the new things on offer; so for us (and when i say us i mean the kids and I as my husband is definitely not down for this way of eating) it goes somewhat out the window as it's more a choice to eat this way and not a necessity.
+It's too hard to do gluten free, dairy free and refined sugar free the whole time when travelling, AND, it makes it fun free when you can't try all the new things on offer; so for us (and when I say us I mean the kids and I as my husband is definitely not down for this way of eating) it goes somewhat out the window as it's more a choice to eat this way and not a necessity.

 It's ok to turn a blind eye (\*it was hard) when your 4.5 year old wants a chocolate chip muffin and a chocolate croissant most mornings for breakfast, because, holidays\!
-And who am i to deprive her of life's pleasures anyway.
+And who am I to deprive her of life's pleasures anyway.

 Be armed with snacks everywhere you go.
 Like, everywhere.
 Whingy kids are easily remedied with snacks.